Chart Color Schemes

 Recent residential development output has been above average within West Pennant Hills when compared nationally

-With around 81 people per dwelling approval, West Pennant Hills exhibits characteristics of a low-density area.
-Future projections indicate that West Pennant Hills will add 1,203 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.
+This change suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+With approximately 81 people per dwelling approval, West Pennant Hills exhibits characteristics of a low density area.
+Future projections indicate that West Pennant Hills will add around 1,203 residents by 2041.
+Based on current development patterns, new housing supply should meet demand, potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development